helm/helm-www/content/docs/glossary.md

 The above table illustrates how release numbers increment across install, upgrade, and rollback.

-## Helm Library
+## Helm Library (or SDK)

-It interacts directly with the Kubernetes API server to install, upgrade, query, and remove Kubernetes resources.
+The Helm Library (or SDK) refers to the Go code that interacts directly with the Kubernetes API server to install, upgrade, query, and remove Kubernetes resources.
+It can be imported into a project to use Helm as a client library instead of a CLI.

 ## Repository (Repo, Chart Repository)